sjbiaga/pisc/README.md

 "𝜏" is the _silent transition_.

 Lines starting with a hash `#` character are (line) comments.
 Blank lines are ignored.
+Lines starting with an `@` character are intermixed as `Scala` code.
+Lines ending with backslash continue the previous line (folding from the empty string).

 Summation (`CHOICE`) has lower precedence than composition (`PARALLEL`).